soulwinter/GritUI/wiki.md

 You must set the position in which the slider displays.
 - init value (essential)

-You must set the init value of the slider. (attenton: the init value's init is pixel)
+You must set the init value of the slider. (attenton: the init value's unit is pixel)
 - color (optional)

 You can set the slider's color. (use the `color()` function)